-Possible confirmations and divergences are shown below in the chart of the E-mini S&P 500 Futures contract:
+Possible confirmations and divergences are shown below in Chart 2 of the E-mini S&P 500 Futures contract:

 The E-mini S&P 500 Futures contract made a higher low and was likewise confirmed by the TRIX indicator making a higher low as well.

-The e-mini future managed to make higher highs; however, the Triple Exponential Average made a quite noticeable lower high and low.
+The e-mini future managed to make higher highs, but the Triple Exponential Average made a quite noticeable lower high and low.
 This bearish divergence warned that prices might change course and that traders might do well to reduce their long positions.